gridcoin-community/Gridcoin-Site/Wiki/Testnet.md

 General questions about testnet can often go on the `#testnet` channel on Slack.

-If you have specific concerns or questions, these can be directed to the testnet coordinated.
+If you have specific concerns or questions, these can be directed to the testnet coordinator.
 As of 2020, @Barton26 is the Gridcoin testnet coordinator.
 He helps coordinate the testing of releases and generally helps monitor testnet.